Development Assessment Panels

 Development Assessment Panels are independent decision-making bodies with the power to determine high value development applications in Western Australia.
 The panels contain five members—three industry professionals and two elected members of the local government.
 The purpose of the panels is to introduce more consistent decision-making into the determination of development applications and to refocus the attention of elected members in local governments on higher-level strategic planning and policy matters.
 The panels share characteristics of panels set up by other Australian states for similar reasons.

 Background

 Development Assessment Panels where introduced to Western Australia in 2011 by the Barnett government with support from the opposition Labor party.
 The removal of the decision-making power from elected Councillors was opposed by the Western Australian Local Government Association, the Local Government Planners Association and some members of the community.

+During 2022-23, DAPs determined 270 applications for development approval.

 Controversy

 Community opposition

 Most DAP approvals where uncontroversial, however since 2011, several projects received DAP approval over strong community objections and resulting media coverage.
 This included an approval for the Lumier apartment development in South Perth which was overturned following an appeal to the Supreme Court in 2016.